rodcoelho/cache/README.md

 #### Step 2: Instantiate and customize your cache settings

 First, you will need to create a new object that inherits from TTDCache to override the query_database method.

-Currently, the query_database method queries a fake database.
+VERY IMPORTANT: Currently, the query_database method queries a fake database.
+Override this method with a function that queries your database (or calls an API).

-A successful implementation looks like this:
+A successful instantiation looks like this:

-    from ttdcache import TTDCache           # import TTDCache, our abstract base cache class YourCustomCache(TTDCache):        # create a custom cache that inherits from TTDCache def query_database(self, key):      # override the query_database method
+    from ttdcache import TTDCache           # import TTDCache, our abstract base cache class YourCustomCache(TTDCache):        # create a custom cache that inherits from TTDCache def query_database(self, key):      # VERY IMPORTANT: override the query_database method
             # your code                     # this will tell the object what query to perform
                                             # so perhaps something like value = orm.get_from_database(key)
             return value                    # make sure to return the value